Yelp/paasta/docs/source/isolation.rst

 Docker uses cgroups to enforce resource isolation.
 Cgroups are a part of the linux kernel, and can be used to restrict the resources available to groups of processes.
-In our setup, each Docker container that is launched (and any child processes forked inside the container) are contained in a given CGroup.
+In our setup, each Docker container that is launched (and any child processes forked inside the container) are contained in a given cgroup.

 Memory
 """"""